Printed on April 20, 2018, 6:43 pm

 - Creation of Behavioral Intervention Team

-- It is the policy of the Tennessee Board of Regents that the president or director of each institution shall appoint a Behavioral Intervention Team (BIT).
+- It is the policy of the Tennessee Board of Regents that the president of each institution shall appoint a Behavioral Intervention Team (BIT).
 The purpose of the BIT is to provide caring, preventive early intervention with students and employees whose behavior is disruptive or concerning and additionally to consult with faculty, staff, and students reporting behaviors of concern.

 - The BIT is a tool to assist in providing a safe academic environment for faculty, staff, and students.